ksmzn/ThankYouStars/README.md

 ## Setup

-Save your GitHub personal access token
+Save your GitHub personal access token like the many other `thank-you-stars Family`

 1. Open https://github.com/settings/tokens and click "Generate new token"
 2. Input desc, select only "public_repo" as scope and click "Generate token"
-3. Copy the token and save as `~/.thank-you-stars.json`,
+3. Copy the token and save as `~/.thank-you-stars.json`.
 ```json
 {
     "token": "YOUR_TOKEN"